lavakin/transitions_and_transversions_in_a_genome/README.md

   ```shell
 apt-get install rs
 ```
-(or other package manager by linux distribution)
+(or other package manager depending on the linux distribution)

 3. Make scripts executable
   ```shell